June Sarpong: Advocacy

 In August 2014, Sarpong was one of 200 public figures who were signatories to a letter to The Guardian expressing their hope that Scotland would vote to remain part of the United Kingdom in the run-up to September's referendum on that issue.
 In October 2015, she joined the board of the Britain Stronger in Europe campaign, lobbying for the United Kingdom to remain in the European Union.

 Personal life

-Her older brother was the late Sam Sarpong, who was an actor and host of MTV's Yo Momma.
+Her older brother was Sam Sarpong, an actor and host of MTV's Yo Momma.
 He died on 26 October 2015 at the age of 40 after jumping off a bridge in Pasadena, California.

 Honours

 Sarpong was appointed Member of the Order of the British Empire (MBE) in the 2007 New Year Honours for services to broadcasting and to charity and Officer of the Order of the British Empire (OBE) in the 2020 New Year Honours for services to broadcasting.